EMBODIED HORSEMANSHIP

 Connecting in an embodied way with horses opens us to discovering our authentic selves and learning new ways of settling and grounding body and mind.
-Horses can help us become more comfortable in our own skin, more trustworthy to ourselves and others.
+Horses, because they are highly sensitive, non-judgemental, non-predatory beings, can often help us with unresolved traumas that continue to impact us in an ongoing way.
+By releasing these habitual states of flight, fight and freeze, horses help us to become more comfortable in our own skin and more trustworthy to ourselves and others.
 With their help, we can find a more reliable sense of physical and emotional balance, resilience and ease.
 Horses, as vigilant prey animals, read not only our movement behaviors but their underlying emotional tone.
 Often our movement behavior and emotional expression unconsciously reflect an unsettled or distracted state of mind.
 As we bring greater mindfulness to how we move and the effect of our movement and emotions on the horse, their responses can help us feel when we are dis-regulated, anxious or unaware or finding a more regulated and easeful state of being.
 CO-REGULATION & CONNECTION

 including developmental trauma.